 Give the missed dose as soon as you remember during the same day.
 However, if you don't remember until the next day, skip the dose you missed and give only the next regularly scheduled dose.
 Do not give a double dose of the medication.

-Stop giving methazolamide and contact your veterinarian immediately if your pet has an allergic reaction (difficulty breathing; swelling of the lips, tongue, face; and hives), fever, unusual bleeding or bruising, pain, tingling or tremors in the legs, or a rash.
+Stop giving methazolamide and contact your veterinarian immediately if your pet has an allergic reaction (difficulty breathing; swelling of the lips, tongue, face; and/or hives), fever, unusual bleeding or bruising, pain, tingling or tremors in the legs, or a rash.
 Other less serious side effects that may occur include decreased appetite, nausea, vomiting, constipation, diarrhea, dizziness, drowsiness, confusion, increased sensitivity of the skin to sunlight, difficulty controlling blood sugar, hearing or vision problems.
 Continue to give the medication and contact your veterinarian.

 Before giving methazolamide, tell your veterinarian if your pet is being given cyclosporine, primidone, aspirin, choline salicylate or other salicylates.
 Also tell your veterinarian of any other medications you are giving that may cause drowsiness such as pain relievers, anxiety medications, muscle relaxants or any other prescription or over the counter medications.

 Contact your veterinarian immediately if your pet develops fever, unusual bleeding, tremors in the legs, pain, or a rash.

 Should at 68°-77°F (20°-25°C) and protect from light, moisture, and heat.